ShizukaDonaghue/melting-snowman/README.md

 * [Grammarly](https://app.grammarly.com/) was used to remove grammatical and typographical errors in the game and README file.

 ### Testing
-Full details of testing executed are in [TESTING.md](https://github.com/ShizukaDonaghue/melting-snowman/blob/main/TESGIN.md)
+The full details of testing executed are in [TESTING.md](https://github.com/ShizukaDonaghue/melting-snowman/blob/main/TESTING.md)

 ## Deployment
 This application has been deployed using [Heroku](https://www.heroku.com/).
 The live link can be found here - [Melting Snowman](https://the-melting-snowman-game.herokuapp.com/).